-Throughout the period 1930 – 1940, the British Company Imperia Airways used the Gulf of Korfos as a refuelling stop for seaplanes – the flight path being London to India.
+Throughout the period 1930 – 1940, the British Company Imperia Airways used the Gulf of Korfos as a refueling stop for seaplanes – the flight path being London to India.
 On 22nd August 1936 accident struck, and one of Imperia’s seaplanes crashed in the Gulf, wiping out the crew.
 The final resting place of these men is the graveyard of Agia Triada in Elounda.

 Video about the Fortress of Spinalonga

 Video from an excursion to the Fortress of Spinalonga.

 Island of the Living Dead

 This was most likely the worst time on the island’s record – the period throughout when a lepers’ colony was introduced.

 Even though the sole method to get leprosy is through immediate touch concerning an open wound on a leper, along with a new injury on a healthy individual, leprosy is without question a scary disease, and thought of to be a symbol of impurity.
 To be able to attempt to avoid its distribute, the victims were pushed to stay besides the other parts of the society.

 At first, most of the lepers on Crete had been separated at Miskinias – a location next to Heraklion.
 At some point nevertheless it had been chosen to carry them to Spinalonga.
 The first ships transported the pioneer lepers to the Isle on 13 October 1904, the actual handful of staying Turkish residents immediately abandoned, and Spinalonga turned out to be best-known as The Place of the Living Dead.